OpenDroneMap/ODM/README.md

 What is it?
 ===========

+OpenDroneMap is an open source toolkit for processing aerial drone imagery.
+Typical drones use simple point-and-shoot cameras, so the images from drones, while from a different perspective, are similar to any pictures taken from point-and-shoot cameras, i.e. non-metric imagery.
+OpenDroneMap turns those simple images into three dimensional geographic data that can be used in combination with other geographic datasets.

-OpenDroneMap is a toolchain for processing raw civilian UAS imagery to other useful products.
+In a word, OpenDroneMap is a toolchain for processing raw civilian UAS imagery to other useful products.
 What kind of products?

 1. Point Clouds
 2. Digital Surface Models